genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 }
 ```

-After you have saved this file, run `genesis-generated-fields`.
+After you have saved this file, run `generateFields`.

 From the Gradle menu on the right of Intellij, this is: